 Anorexia is full of paradoxes.
-Anorexics starve themselves yet feel nausea at the thought of eating, are fascinated and repulsed by watching others eat, compare themselves constantly with other people while being profoundly self-absorbed, combine apparent invincibility with obvious weakness, treat hunger as the definitive proof of control and the ultimate danger of losing it.
-These paradoxes aren’t inexplicable mysteries; most derive directly from the feedback loops that starvation establishes between mind and body.
+People suffering from anorexia starve themselves yet feel nausea at the thought of eating, are fascinated and repulsed by watching others eat, compare themselves constantly with other people while being profoundly self-absorbed, combine apparent invincibility with obvious weakness, treat hunger as the definitive proof of control and the ultimate danger of losing every last vestige of it.
+These paradoxes aren’t inexplicable mysteries; most derive directly from the feedback loops that are established in starvation between mind and body.
 Nonetheless, they’re certainly arresting as psychophysiological phenomena.
-And one that strikes me particularly often and forcefully in messages and comments from readers is the paradoxical prevalence of the assertion of uniqueness: everyone thinks they’re the only one who doesn’t fit the mould.
+And one that strikes me particularly often and forcefully in messages and comments from readers is the paradoxical prevalence of the assertion of uniqueness: everyone (my past self included) thinks they’re the only one who doesn’t fit the mould.

 The most common, and the most pernicious, context for this kind of conviction is the progression of recovery: because of such-and-such in my past or present, my future will not pan out the way it’s meant to / the way the doctors tell me it will.
-‘Because I was overweight before the onset of my anorexia,’ for instance, ‘I don’t think weight gain will stop at a healthy level for me’.
+‘Because I was overweight before the onset of my anorexia’, for instance, ‘I don’t think weight gain will stop at a healthy level for me’.
 Or, ‘because I’ve regained so much weight so quickly despite having added hardly anything to my diet, I must be on track to get morbidly obese’.
 Or, ‘I was always small as a teenager, so I think my natural BMI is only about 18-19’.
 Or, ‘because I’m not very severely underweight, I don’t think overshoot needs to happen for me’.
 Or, ‘because I’ve been so ill for so long, I’ve ruined my metabolism and it’s never going to normalise’.
 The danger comes because this kind of reasoning tends to result in the conclusion: real recovery is too much of a risk.
-(In practice, either: ‘I’ll end up overweight again if I’m not careful’ or ‘I don’t need to gain much/any more’.
+(In practice, this belief reduces to either ‘I’ll end up overweight again if I’m not careful’ or ‘I don’t need to gain much/any more’.
 And both of these in turn reduce to the same action: eating less than is needed to really recover.)
-To this extent, it’s just one of anorexia’s many clever tricks to keep one trapped.
+To this extent, the conviction of specialness just one of anorexia’s many clever tricks to keep one trapped.

 Given the kind of illness anorexia is, it isn’t surprising that issues of bodyweight and metabolism take centre stage in this habit of thought.
-But worries about metabolic normalisation or the plateauing of weight gain are just one thread of the broader fabric that is the illusion of individualism, a fabric crucial to the phenomenology of anorexia: the illusion of individualism.
+But worries about metabolic normalisation or the plateauing of weight gain are just one thread of the broader fabric that is the illusion of individualism, a fabric crucial to the phenomenology of anorexia.
 One way that anorexia sustains itself psychologically in (as far as I can tell) the majority of cases is through the illusion either that anorexia (or starvation) makes one special, or that because one is special/different one has to starve oneself – or an unscrutinised combination of the two.

-The moment of realising this – which, because anorexia is often characterised by high levels of self-insight, often comes quite early on – can be potent, painful, and revelatory.
-But, because anorexia is also usually characterised by gulf between insight and action on that insight, the revelation may, as in my case, not be enough to galvanise change.
+The moment of realising this reality often comes quite early on, because anorexia is often characterised by high levels of self-insight.
+And the realisation can be potent, painful, and revelatory.
+But anorexia is also usually characterised by a long-lasting gulf between insight and action on that insight: that is, the revelation is often not enough to galvanise change.
 I began to grasp the agonising banality of what I was doing on the day I was first diagnosed with anorexia, aged 17, at the end of my first session with a child psychiatrist, together with my parents:

 It wasn’t as bad as I’d feared.
 He asked lots about our family relationships, about the origins and development of the problem, about how I felt – at the worst times and now – about my weight… everything really.
 And he listened and seemed to care […].
 One thing that stands out from this morning – when the guy said, ‘I’m in no doubt that you are suffering from anorexia nervosa.’
 No one had ever said it so calmly, categorically, irrefutably.
 In some ways it was a relief, but it scared me that he was obviously so familiar with all the symptoms I was describing – it made them more normal and therefore took away one of my strongest weapons against them.
 (20 May 1999)

 I felt relief because I was understood, but I also felt fear because that understanding robbed me of the illusion of uniqueness.
 There was no heroism in fighting all those symptoms of a starving mind and body if the fight was one that whole dreary battalions of other pitiful adolescents were fighting at the same time; whether or not I survived, there was no glory at all in being just like them.
-This must be one of the great powers of diagnosis in mental illness: forcing you to acknowledge that you are part of a group - whether that shared identity feels a release or a trap or both at once.
+This must be one of the most powerful effects of being diagnosed with any mental illness: forcing you to acknowledge that you are part of a group - whether that shared identity feels a release or a trap or both at once.
 You are forced to accept that how your mind is working or not working isn’t just you, but can be classified in terms of a shared and predictable set of psychophysiological features.
 You fall into a diagnostic category.
 In anorexia in particular, because of all the sociocultural currents that eddy around thinness and self-denial, the jolt of coming to realise this can be quite abrupt.

 A lazy day – the one burst of activity was cycling to the hospital for my appointment with Dr S., who seemed much reassured by my weight and reports of post-dinner chocolate-eating.
 We had the shortest session yet – less than half an hour – and we’re to meet again in two months’ time.
 It’s reassuring to me too, to go there and compare my state to how I was eighteen months ago – I feel in control now, and it’s not an illusion anymore.
 What brought my relief home to me was the smallest thing – he opened the door to the ‘weighing room’ without knocking and there was another teenage girl in there on the scales, her doctor peering anxiously over her shoulder – and the utter ridiculousness of it all overwhelmed me: we all think we’re so new and special and important, we stupid anorexics, but we’re not, we’re among millions of women equally self-centred and short-sighted, and it’s not a clever thing to do.
 It doesn’t make you special.
 It makes you a tormented bony creature perched on a weighing scale.
 (21 June 2000)

-Again, of course, as with everything in human health, progress towards recovery isn’t quite as simple as acknowledging that anorexia flattens out individuality.
-However depleted their minds and bodies become, anorexics remain individuals, they retain some residues of the character traits, physical characteristics, acquired habits of language and thought, that defined them before them grew ill.
-And these variations mean that nothing can be predicted with complete confidence in illness or recovery – after all, all the statistical probabilities in the world can’t tell you how a given individual is going to act in even the simplest context, so how can we expect to predict anything with confidence in a context as complex as this?
+Again, of course, as with everything in human health, we can't claim anything as simple as: anorexia flattens out individuality entirely.
+However depleted the mind and body become, the person with anorexia remains an individual, retains some residues of the character traits, physical characteristics, acquired habits of language and thought, that defined him or her before.
+And these variations mean that nothing can be predicted with complete confidence in illness or recovery – after all, all the statistical probabilities in the world can’t tell you with certainty how a given individual is going to act in even the simplest context, so how can we expect to predict anything with confidence in a context as complex as this?